PipelineAI/pipeline/docs/quickstart/docker/README.md

 * You need to `Ctrl-C` out of the log viewing before proceeding.

 ## Predict with REST API
-Use the REST API to POST a JSON document representing the number 2.
+Use the REST API to POST a JSON document representing a number.

 ![MNIST 8](http://pipeline.ai/assets/img/mnist-8-100x95.png)
 ```